Why Does Clouds Disappear?

 Fun Facts

-• Lenticular clouds, often mistaken for UFOs, appear stationary but are constantly forming on windward edges and dissipating on leeward sides due to mountain wave dynamics.
+• Lenticular clouds often appear stationary, but they are actually constantly forming on the windward side and evaporating on the leeward side of mountains.

 Did You Know?